The Best Website Broker for 2020

 What if I can’t sell my website?

-Normally they will ask for a 90-day agency period.
+A website broker will ask for a 90-dayexclusive agency period.
 Good brokers have a clearance rate of about 80%.
 Main reasons for a site not selling is generally price related and the seller wanting more money than the market will offer them.